ExampleWasTaken-Studios/updater/README.md

 ## Behavior
 ### macOS
 This package provides auto updates for unsigned macOS applications.
-Once an update has been found, it is downloaded and the user is notified through a native notification.
-Along with the option to quit and install.
+Once an update has been found, it is downloaded and the user is notified through a native notification along with the option to quit and install.

 ### Windows
 On Windows we use the default [electron-updater](https://www.npmjs.com/package/electron-updater) package and call `autoUpdater.checkForUpdatesAndNotify()`.
 The option to quit and install through the notification might be added later.